 Daniel Binet has secured himself as one of the Hunter Valley’s most recognised young winemakers due to his innate ability to de-mystify the world of wine in a natural, engaging way.
-A winemaker for 20 years, Daniel lives in the picturesque Hunter Valley wine region of New South Wales with his beautiful wife Natalie, and their two boys, Jacques and Manu.
+A winemaker for 20 years, Daniel lives in the picturesque Hunter Valley wine region of New South Wales with his beautiful wife Natalie, and their three boys; Jacques, Manu and Remy.

 “As the Australian wine industry roars ahead, on the coat-tails of success “young gun” winemakers like Daniel Binet are enjoying the freedom to tantalise our palates like never before”

 John Fordham – Sydney Morning Herald

 Born in Efate Vanuatu and immigrating to Australia in the late 1980’s, Daniel completing his schooling and left for Europe to explore his French heritage, completing multiple vintages while abroad.
 He then returned to Australia to pursue his lifelong dream of becoming a qualified winemaker and was soon working for well-regarded Hunter Valley brands Bimbadgen and Capercaillie.